nasa-gibs/worldview/doc/developing.md

 ### Grunt tasks

-Grunt tasks are deprecated, but the following are used by the build scripts under the hood and available to use if you know what you're doing;
+Grunt tasks are deprecated, but the following are used by the build scripts under the hood and available to use if you know what you're doing:

 **`grunt`**: This is a shortcut for `grunt build config site`.